 Korean News Discourse is a new CALPER project.
 Instructional materials for high-intermediate and advanced learners of Korean will be developed that focus on typical and critical features of the news genre.
 The basis for the materials is comprised of a large set of authentic texts, such as traditional newspapers, magazines, TV news broadcasts and online news outlets.

-If you are using these materials in...
+If you are...
 Read more

 Audiences around the world are now enjoying media products of The Korean Wave, including the wide variety of K-Drama, movies, and K-Pop.
 K-Dramas are broadcast not only in South Korea, but also in Japan, China, Indonesia, the Philippines, Iran, Kuwait, UAE, all throughout North and South America, and parts of Africa, including Zimbabwe and Ghana.
 K-Pop music has fan followers from small, rural villages to ultra...
 Read more